Placeholder-Software/WetSurfaceDecals/docs/Reference/LevelsVisualizer.md

 # Levels Visualizer

-The levels visualizer is part of each colour channel in a detail layer.
+The levels visualizer is part of the [Wet Decal](/Reference/WetDecal) inspector.
+Each colour channel in a detail layer has a levels visualizer.

-On the left it shows a heightmap of the data values in the texture.
-On the right it shows how those values are being converted into wetness values.
-Values at the top of the right hand window indicate 100% wet.
-Values at the bottom of the right hand window represent completely dry.
+It shows how the texture data (shown on the left) is converted into wetness values (shown on the right).
+Values at the top of the right hand box indicate maximum wetness (controlled by the `Saturation` setting).
+Values at the bottom of the right hand box indicate minimum wetness (i.e. completely dry).

 ![Level Visualizer](../images/LevelsVisualizer.png)